callemoon/tcan4550_linux/README.md

 ## To build driver on Raspberry Pi 4

-Install kernel headers: 'sudo apt-get install raspberrypi-kernel-headers'
+If not already installed, install kernel headers: 'sudo apt-get install raspberrypi-kernel-headers'
 Call 'make'

 A device tree overlay is used to connect driver to SPI0 bus of Raspberry Pi.
 To build device tree overlay binary from .dts file.